 They're sure to test your skills when they ask to buy some candy or a toy that is conveniently located right at the register!

 As your kids get older, playing “store” or “restaurant” is a great way to blend money games and play.

 They’ll act out their first experiences with paying for goods and services.

 Talking about money should become a regular part of your family’s routine.
 But there is a difference between talking about and teaching your kids about money and other relevant financial topics.

 As parents, grandparents, and caregivers you may be too busy to create simple money lessons and the materials to go with them.

-Keep in mind that all children are different and that your child’s needs will determine what works best for them.
+Keep in mind all children are different and your child’s needs will determine what works best for them.
 You may need to skip past a topic they already understand or go back and review the basics.

-Money Games and Activities for Younger Children
+Money Games and Activities for Kids

 Board and Card Money Games

 Money Bags Coin Value Game by Learning Resources helps school-age kids learn how to collect, count, and exchange money.
-Teachers and parents find that kids quickly engage with the game and forget that they are “learning” rather than playing!
+Teachers and parents find that students quickly engage with the math game and forget that they are “learning” rather than playing!
 It can easily be added to a nighttime homework routine or into a math center rotation at school to motivate kids to learn about money!